nuejs/www/docs2/tutorials/build-a-simple-blog.md

 </html>
 ```

-Nue auto-generates a HTML skeleton, with basic meta tags and the page title, which is automatically parsed from the Markdown content.
+Nue auto-generates an HTML skeleton, with basic meta tags and the page title, which is automatically parsed from the Markdown content.

 The nicest thing, however, is the "hotreload.js" module, which is the #1 reason to choose Nue as your web development environment.
-Lets see how it works.
+Let's see how it works.

 ## Hot-reloading
-Lets add a new file to our project folder called "blog.css", which will take care of the styling.
+Let's add a new file to our project folder called "blog.css", which will take care of the styling.
 Nue automatically adds the following line on the HTML without the need to reload your page:

 ```
 <link href="/blog.css" rel="stylesheet">